sighupio/fury-kubernetes-monitoring/alertmanager-operated/README.md

 ### Accessing Alertmanager UI

-You can access the Alertmanager dashboard by port-forwarding on port 9093:
+You can access to Alertmanager dashboard by port-forwarding on port 9093:

 `kubectl port-forward svc/alertmanager-main 9093:9093 --namespace monitoring`

-Now you can go to <http://127.0.0.1:9093> on your browser to see and manage your alerts.
+Now you can go to `http://127.0.0.1:9093` on your browser to see and manage your alerts.

-To learn how to add external URL to acess Alertmanager please see the [example](https://github.com/sighup-io/fury-kubernetes-monitoring/tree/master/examples/prometheus-alertmanager-externalUrl).
+To learn how to add external URL to acess AlertManager please see the [example](https://github.com/sighup-io/fury-kubernetes-monitoring/tree/master/examples/prometheus-alertmanager-externalUrl).

 ## License